Amir Kazim Mirza Qajar

-Amir Kazim Mirza Qajar (Azerbaijani: Əmir Kazım mirzə Qovanlı-Qacar, born April 19, 1853, Shusha, Shusha Uyezd, Shamakhi Governorate, Imperial Russia - died 30 June 1920, Ganja, Azerbaijan SSR) was a prince in Persia's Qajar dynasty, and a decorated Imperial Russian and Azerbaijani military commander, having the rank of major-general.
+Amir Kazim Mirza Qajar (Azerbaijani: Əmir Kazım mirzə Qovanlı-Qacar; 19 April 1853, in Shusha, Shusha Uyezd, Shamakhi Governorate, Imperial Russia – 30 June 1920, in Ganja, Azerbaijan SSR) was a prince of Iran's Qajar dynasty and a decorated Imperial Russian and Azerbaijani military commander, having the rank of major-general.
 He was also involved in charity.

 Early life

-He was born in 1853 in Shusha, Shusha Uyezd, Shamakhi Governorate, Russian Imperia.
+He was born in 1853 in Shusha, Shusha uezd, Shemakha Governorate, Russian Empire.
 He received general education in the Tbilisi Gymnasium.
-In 1873 he graduated with honors from the Nikolaev Cavalry School.
+In 1873, he graduated with honours from the Nikolaev Cavalry School.

 Family

 He was a member of the Qajar dynasty.
-He was born into the family of Bahman Mirza Qajar and Mirvari Khanum Talishiskaya from the Qajar dynasty and received his first education from the family.
+He was born into the family of Bahman Mirza and Mirvari Khanum Talishinskaya and received his first education from family.

 Military service

 Amir Kazim who began his military service in 1871, served in the 44th Nizhny Novgorod Regiment (1871-1904; 1906), 1st Amur Cossack Regiment (1904-1906) of the 6th Reserve Cavalry Regiment and Caucasus Military District.

-During his service, he completed two military courses with honors: the Caucasian Training Company (1880) and the Officer's Cavalry School (1887-1888) [6].
+During his service, he completed two military courses with honours: the Caucasian Training Company (1880) and the Officer's Cavalry School (1887–1888).

-In 1877–78 he took part in the Russo-Turkish War (1877–1878) as a part of the 16th Nizhny Novgorod Dragoon regiment.
+He took part in the Russo-Turkish War (1877–1878) as a part of the 16th Nizhny Novgorod Dragoon regiment.
 In one of the battles he was wounded with a bayonet in his left arm.
 For the distinction in this campaign, Amir Kazim Mirza was awarded several military orders.